Chlidichthys smithae

 Chlidichthys smithae is a species of fish in the family Pseudochromidae.

 Description

 Chlidichthys smithae is a small-sized fish which grows up to 3.4 cm.

 Distribution and habitat

 Chlidichthys smithae is found near Mauritius in the Indian Ocean.

-Etmyology
+Etymology

 The fish is named in honor of Margaret Mary Smith (1916-1987), who was the first director of the J.L.B.
 Smith Institute of Ichthyology which is now the South African Institute for Aquatic Biodiversity.
 Smith helped collect the type specimen.